To combine your sightseeing with some exercise

 - If cycling’s not your thing, take the tram to Glenelg.
 (The tram is free within the city square – but you have to pay to go to Glenelg.
 You can buy tickets on board.)
 Shop, swim, walk on the beach, have lunch at the Holdfast Shores marina.
 Or go for sunset and have fish and chips on the jetty.
 Better still, grab an excellent organic pizza from Good Life Pizza – upstairs at 42 Jetty Road.
 Take away or eat in.

 - Don’t think for a moment that Glenelg is ‘it’ for beaches.
 Adelaide’s beaches are one of our best kept secrets – even for locals.
 We are blessed with what is effectively one beach – 30 km long – that stretches from Seacliff in the south to Outer Harbour in the north.
 This slice of loveliness is punctuated by jetties, and at the end of every jetty is a little neighbourhood (including restaurants and coffee shops) – each one worth visiting.
 Our favourite spots include Henley Beach (where you can walk to Grange), Semaphore (which also has a proper high street with antique shops, bric-a-brac shops, little local galleries) and Brighton.
 We also love West Beach – the closest beach to the city.
 There is no jetty there – and so no shops, less people.
 And you can walk down the beach to the Henley jetty to grab a coffee if you need it.
 Because Adelaide is on a gulf the beaches are protected (soft sand dunes, gentle waves – great for swimming and walking).
 And they all face west – so the sunsets can be spectacular.
 Get there by bus, train or (if you’re energetic) bike.
-Or, if there are a few of you, it’s not too expensive to share a cab.
+Or, if there are a few of you, it’s not too expensive to share an Uber or a cab.

 - Climb Mount Lofty on the Waterfall Gully Track .
 It’s hard work so don’t try this unless you are very fit and well prepared.
 You will need good footwear, lots of sunscreen, a hat and plenty water.
 In summer, long pants – for snakes!
 Ideally also take a mobile phone for emergencies.
 The start of the track – on Water Fall Gully Road – is only about 15 minutes drive from central Adelaide.
 There is a bus that takes you close (ish) – about 20 mins walk – from the start of the climb.
 Adelaide Metro can give you details.
 Allow 2 hours for the climb – and time to come back down again.
 It is very steep at times – but the bush is beautiful, there are great views and there is a café at the top.
 Avoid hot days; it’s no fun in the heat.